sarveshjanardhan/assessment-fomofactory/readme.md

 BACKEND:

     1. Navigate to backend and run npm i to install all dependancies
-    2. Run npm run start.
+    2. Run npm i.
     3. The app will start polling data from coingecko every 5 seconds for a set of cryptocurrencies
     3. On localhost:3000 requests will be sent by frontend to fetch data from MongoDB using an 'get' API

 FRONTEND:

-    1. Run npm run start.
+    1. Run npm i
     2. Run npm run dev under my-app